GeirGrusom/WebShard/README.md

 was made apparent for the millionth time.
-It is intended to be a slim, no-nonsense web server that supplies you with everything you need to be able to set up simple applications that can be used for configuration of services or other data front ends.
+It is intended to be a slim, no-nonsense web server that supplies you with everything you need to be able to set up simple applications that can be used for configuration of services or other data front ends. *It is not intended for large scale web applications*.

-It has built-in dependency injection, url routing, and a controller model.
+It has built-in dependency injection, url routing, serialization and a controller model.
 Generally there is no need for inheritence.
 Most processes can be done either by implementing (simple) interfaces, dependency injection or attributes.